jeffshep/CloudHackathon/README.md

 1. Retriving data about a user-defined #hashtag.
 2. Tidy data
-3. Procude a word cloud with respect to the #hashtag.
+3. Produce a word cloud with respect to the #hashtag.